yugabyte/yb-sql-workshop/isolation-levels/README.md

 ## How to run the programs

-I did all my tesing on my MacBook using macOS Mojave Version 10.14.6.
+I did all my testing on my MacBook using macOS Mojave Version 10.14.6.
 And I used YugaByte DB Version 1.3.1.
 Don't use an earlier version!
 If you don't yet have this version, please follow these steps in the
 [Quick Start guide](https://docs.yugabyte.com/latest/quick-start/install/).

 Some experience of writing and running Python programs will help you, but you have to understand very little just to run my programs.
-I used I used Python 3 to develop and to test my programs.
+I used Python 3 to develop and to test my programs.
 Check which version you have thus:
 ```
 python --version
 ```